ChuckKollar/ClockAnalysis/README.md

 The Projected Daily Deviation (sec/day) from Field 7 Chart and the Pendulum Period (sec/cycle) from Field 1 Chart are computed by applying a curve fitting algorithm (sine wave) to the left most x-point of each pendulum found in a scan.
-The lidar produces <theta, angle> which is converted into a cartesian coordinate system where the x-axis moves left to right and the y-axis front to back.
+The LIDAR produces <theta, angle> which is converted into a cartesian coordinate system where the x-axis moves left to right and the y-axis front to back.
 It is the x-axis points that are used to curve fit the sine wave motion of the pendulum.
 One hour of data is used to perform the curve fitting for the Field